PapenfussLab/MHC-clogs/README.md

 ## License

-This is published under a BY-NC license.
+This is published under the Artistic License 2.0.